A Framework for Inherently Interpretable Optimization Models: An Inherently Interpretable Optimization Model

-We present an example for our model.
 Consider a type of selection problem, where $n=5$ projects are given and we would like to create a portfolio consisting of exactly $p=2$ of these projects.
 More formally, we have $\X = \{ \pmb{x}\in\{0,1\}^n : \sum_{i\in[n]} x_i = p\}$.
 Each project $i\in[n]$ has an associated cost, which we would like to minimize.
-We would like to prepare an explanatory rule that allocates up to $K=4$ different solutions $\pmb{x}^k$ to $N=10$ different scenarios, i.e., circumstances under which this choice may have to be made.
-In Table~\ref{tab:ex}, we present example costs for this setting.
+However, these costs vary and depending on their true realization we want to select different projects.
+To this end we want to provide an \DR that allocates solutions to occurring cost scenarios.
+As we aim for an easily \IDR we use a univariate, binary tree of fixed depth with the same splits in each level of the tree.
+By fixing the depth of the tree to two, at most four different solutions $\pmb{x}^1,\pmb{x}^2,\pmb{x}^3,\pmb{x}^4\in \X$ can be attained at the leaves.
+We assume there are $10$ cost scenarios with equal probability (first columns of Table~\ref{tab:ex2}), and we would like to minimize the expected costs.

-We assume that each scenario has equal probability and we would like to minimize the expected costs.
-In order to obtain an explanatory rule matching scenarios to a solution we identify two item costs; in this case, we choose costs $c_2$ and $c_3$ of items 2 and 3, respectively.
-We then define a threshold for each value (in this case, $5.5$ and $6$, respectively), which creates four categories.
-Each scenario belongs to exactly one such category, see Figure~\ref{fig:ex}, where we show the projections of the ten given scenarios onto the $(c_2,c_3)$ plane.
-We associate a solution $\pmb{x}^k$ with each category, see the blue numbers in the four corners of the plot.
+As the characteristics of the desired \DR are already established, this decision tree has to be filled with life: Good splits as well as the proposed solutions associated to each leaf need to be found. \emph{This task is performed via our optimization framework}, which yields the two splits $c_2 > 5.5$ and $c_3 > 6$, as well as the four solutions $\pmb{x}^1=\{2,5\}$, $\pmb{x}^2=\{1,5\}$, $\pmb{x}^3=\{3,5\}$, and $\pmb{x}^4=\{2,3\}$.
+Each scenario belongs to exactly one category defined by the selected splits, see Figure~\ref{fig:ex}, where we show the projections of the ten given scenarios onto the $(c_2,c_3)$ plane.
+We associate a solution $\pmb{x}^k$ with each category, see the numbers in the four corners of the plot.
 For example, if $c_2 > 5.5$ and $c_3 > 6$, we make use of solution $\pmb{x}^2$.
 These are rules that are easy to communicate and to check without further calculations.

-In set notation, the four solutions we use are $\pmb{x}^1=\{2,5\}$, $\pmb{x}^2=\{1,5\}$, $\pmb{x}^3=\{3,5\}$, and $\pmb{x}^4=\{2,3\}$.
-The corresponding costs are given in Table~\ref{tab:ex2}, along with the allocation choice made by the explanatory rule.
-Note that in scenarios 6 and 8 none of the four solutions is optimal.
+The corresponding costs are given in Table~\ref{tab:ex2}, along with the allocation choice made by the \DR. Note that in scenarios 6 and 8 none of the four allocated solutions is optimal.